grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Simplified resource management

 As [mentioned earlier](#scenario-options), in the new API, there's a shift in how the browser's lifecycle is managed.

-Previously, users were required to handle the creation and closing of the browser instance using methods like `chromium.launch()` and `chromium.connect()` for creation, and the `browser.close()` method for releasing resources before ending the iteration.

-This repetitive code has been eliminated.
-Now, all that is needed is to specify the browser type within the [scenario options](#scenario-options).
-A browser instance will be automatically created and closed for each iteration, streamlining the process.

 Since the browser lifecycle is automatically managed by the browser module, the closing of the browser has been simplified.
 The explicit `browser.close()` call has been removed.
 Simply close the page using the [page.close()](/javascript-api/k6-experimental/browser/page/close/) method as in the example below.